Helping millions of people navigate the world of technology.

 Starting Microsoft Outlook in safe mode allows you to run the program without any third-party add-ins.
 If Outlook is not displaying email content due to one of your add-ins, opening it in safe mode will help you determine that.

-To launch Outlook in Safe Mode, hold down the Control key and double-click the Outlook shortcut.
+To launch Outlook in Safe Mode, hold down the Ctrl key and double-click the Outlook shortcut.
 Select Yes when the confirmation prompt appears.

 Open Outlook in Safe Mode